benradstone/wandisco-documentation-ldm/docs/installation.md

 ## Next Steps

-Once you have LiveData Migrator running, you can use the [UI](./operation-ui.md) or [CLI](./operation-cli.md) to start migrating data.
+Once you have LiveData Migrator running, you can configure it for your setup.
+Check the [configuration](./configuration.md) topic to learn more.